-If you only need to know one thing about Roman attitudes towards sex, it’s that they’ve given us the word “vagina” which, in Latin, translates as the sheath of one’s sword.
+If you only need to know one thing about Roman attitudes towards sex, it’s that the Romans have given us the word “vagina”, which literally translates as the sheath of one’s sword.

-Macho and militaristic, elite Roman culture revolved as much around a man’s ability to demonstrate his sexual prowess as it did around scoring political points against rivals by accusing them of a lack thereof.
-And since many of Rome’s early emperors were phenomenally unpopular with the Roman elite, and it was the elite who wrote the histories, this goes some way towards explaining why the Caesars have come down to us as templates for sexual degeneracy and sadistic cruelty (in the literature the two are often indistinguishable).
+Macho and militaristic to the core, elite Roman culture revolved as much around a man’s ability to flaunt his sexual prowess as around scoring points against his rivals by throwing shade on theirs.
+Since many of Rome’s early emperors had to navigate uneasy relationships with the elite, and it was the elite who wrote the histories, the sex lives of the Caesars survive as templates for debauchery, degeneracy and sadistic cruelty (in the literature the three are often indistinguishable).

 But how much of what we think we know is true?

-A lot of what he wrote might be fanciful and fictitious.
-But by adding historical context and comparing his anecdotes with those of other writers, we can at least get a feeling for the sexual attitudes of the authors if not for the sex lives of the Caesars.
+But by adding historical context, and cross-referencing Suetonius’ stories with those of other writers, we can at least get a feeling for the sexual attitudes of Roman authors — if not for the sex lives of the Caesars themselves.

 Julius Caesar